Amangoapp/amango/README.md

-# SCManager
+# Amango
-SCManager is an app to manage all of your accounts across different websites.
+Amango is an app to manage all of your accounts across different websites.